 Technology and Art

-A universal IR, 15 deterministic frontends, LLM-assisted repair/lowering/execution, a deterministic VM, and iterative dataflow analysis.
+A universal IR, 15 deterministic frontends, LLM-assisted repair/lowering/execution, a deterministic VM with class hierarchy support, overload resolution, and cross-language slicing, a structured type system with generics/unions/variance/traits and interface-aware inference, and iterative dataflow analysis.

 GitHub: avishek-sen-gupta/red-dragon